CLICK IMAGES TO ENLARGE

 The Sailing Club was ‘only’ established in 1936 but back in the 19th Century there was a Manningtree and Mistley Boat Club based at Mistley.
 Rowing featured heavily in early regattas and ‘Water Carnivals’ on the river with extremely closely contested racing (Link here to article ).
 Rowing (apart from rowing tenders!) faded away for many years, but came back to the Club when members brought the first Claydon Skiff to Manningtree in 2008.

 In 2016 we set up the ‘Gig Project’ to expand opportunities for existing and new members to take part in competitive and social rowing and applied for funding to buy our first Club Rowing Gig.
 On the 1st October 2016 we launched our beautiful brand new Harker’s Yard Gig William Rose purchased with the aid of a grant from Sport England Lottery Fund.

 If you would like to join us we are always keen to hear from people who would like to row or Cox (and if you want to row then we will also expect you to Cox unless there are good reasons why you can’t!) whether you are currently a member of the Club or not.
 We row all year round and plan to have two Club rowing sessions most weeks (depending on the tides and weather!), one during the week and one at weekends, as well as racing.
 However, all of the Club rowing sessions are dependent on a very small number of volunteers who take rows out – as well as the tide and the weather.

-We will ask you to complete a form with some very basic information rowing contact form 2018
+We will ask you to complete a form to provide us with some very basic information rowing contact form 2019

 You don’t have to have rowed before, and rowing is a brilliant team sport for people of all ages.
 We will take you out as part of a crew and you can see how much fun it is.
 You can row for pleasure, to get fit, or to compete (or all three).
 Contact us at email@example.com